cswaney/TotalViewITCH.jl/README.md

 - market participant position codes,
 - execution codes

+> [!WARNING]
-Note that the format of the database is not stable and will likely change in the near future.
+> Note that the format of the database is not stable and will likely change in the near future.

 #### Not Planned
 There are no plans to support the following message categories: